vineelyalamarthy/org.eclipse.rap/releng/org.eclipse.rap.qx.build/readme.txt

-(Very) short manual on how to build qooxdoo.jar from source.
+(Very) short manual on how to build qx.js/qx-debug.js from source.

 1. Obtain the desired qooxdoo version from SVN, we recommend to fetch it into your workspace.
 The code that is currently used by RAP resides in the